The College of Communication student body is a diverse group of students pursuing graduate degrees.

 The Graduate Orientation section provides information on student resources, courses and registration, policies and procedures.

-If you have questions not addressed in the Admission and Aid pages, please contact Graduate Advisor Lynn Miller.
+If you have questions not addressed in the Admission and Aid pages, please contact the Office of Graduate Admission at (773) 325-4405 or firstname.lastname@example.org.